Code-Institute-Submissions/rachaelloh-Milestone-Project-1/README.md

 -My copyright portion on the footer seemed to shift to the right when I tested it on my iPad mini while it looked fine on the other devices.
 Hence, I tried to troubleshoot from my iPad.
 There were several layers of paddings/margins so I removed it and adjusted accoringly.

-Feedback:
-Insert screenshot of your website in mobile mode and in laptop mode.

 (ii) Test Cases